Columnaris: Diagnosis

-Bacteria can be isolated from gills, skin and the kidneys.
-For definitive diagnosis, the pathogen should then be cultured on reduced nutrient agar.
-Inhibiting contaminant growth on the agar by adding antibiotics and keeping the temperature at 37 °C should improve culture results.
+Definitive diagnosis is usually made from bacteria isolated from gills or skin cultured using low nutrient growth media kept between 25 and 30 °C. Inhibiting contaminant growth on the agar by adding antibiotics should improve culture results.
 Colonies are small, 3–4 mm in diameter, and grow within 24 hours.
 They are characteristically rhizoid in structure and pale yellow in colour.